 Kippei Katakura is a lazy high-school playboy.
 He returns home one day to find that his sister has charged him with the upbringing of his five year old cousin Yuzuyu; this is because Miyako, Yuzuyu's mother, couldn't stand the stress of raising her as a single parent and (at least temporarily) can't handle being around Yuzuyu.
-Kippei then takes up the task with great gusto, and the series deals with his development as he cares for Yuzuyu.
+Kippei then takes up the task with great gusto, and the series deals with his character development as he cares for Yuzuyu.

 The series alternates between Yuzuyu at pre-school, Kippei at high school, and their life together at home, and is chock full of heartwarming moments.

-- Abusive Parents - One plotline deals with this happening to one of Yuzuyu's friends at school, Shouta Nashiya, who's badly abused by his mom.
+- Abusive Parents: One plotline deals with this happening to one of Yuzuyu's friends at school, Shouta Nashiya, who's badly abused by his mom.
 Yuzuyu walks into Mrs. Nashiya beating Shouta and suffers an Heroic BSOD, which uncovers the whole situation to the school.

 - Blue with Shock

 - Cool Big Sis: Kippei's sister Reiko, mostly to Yuzuyu.

 - Chick Magnet: Kippei, especially with Yuzuyu in tow.
 It seems like half the female cast members have a crush on him.
 Something of a subversion, Kippei is shown to be completely aware of the girl's crushes and doesn't hesitate to take advantage of that, but the guy acts like he isn't aware of the Unfortunate Implications and is pretty much sincere in how he treats them.